uchicago-library/qremis_accutil/README.md

   --qremis-url QREMIS_URL
                         The URL of the root of the qremis API --archstor_url ARCHSTOR_URL
+                        The URL of the root of the archstor API --confirm             Redownload all objects after uploading to confirm transfer to the object store.
+Utilizes the buffer location.
 ```
 * All URLs should include trailing slashes